 I know that for me, therapy has been enormously helpful over the years as I have worked through my panic disorder.
 I have successfully used methods from Cognitive Behavioral Therapy to combat my panic attacks directly, as they are happening.
 But one of the most important things I have learned over the years is the power of speaking my truths and telling my story — both in therapy, and out.

 Probably the worst thing I can do as someone with a panic disorder is to keep my emotions inside — and it’s something I have had to learn over and over throughout my life, unfortunately.
 Holding your feelings inside is something that is very hard to change, especially when you have been doing so all your life.
+If you’re reading this and wondering whether you may be suffering from panic disorder, our clinically-backed panic disorder test can help pinpoint whether your symptoms are in-line with those suffering from the disorder.

 But I’m working on it.
 And I am so grateful to have found therapists and compassionate people in my life who “hold the space” for my feelings, and allow me to express them safely, and without judgment or fear.